Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 1. Click the *Connections* drop-down list and select the connection to the store, for which you want to assign the price group price to the offers.

 2. Select an offer, for which a special price group price should apply.
 If the offer has a master offer with variants, select this one.
-This allows that the price is automatically inherited by all variants.
+This allows that the price group price is automatically inherited by all variants.
     The *Edit offer "offer name"* view is displayed.
 The *Attributes* tab is displayed by default.
-Only the *Unassigned Group* is available.
+Only the *Unassigned Group* is available, in which you can enter store-specific values for this offer.

     ![Edit offer](../../Assets/Screenshots/POS/Management/PriceGroups/PriceGroupOffer.png "[Edit offer]")